-GridUnity successfully brought the technology developed with their Sunshot Incubator award to the marketplace.
-Utilities like Pacific Gas & Electric (PG&E) and Hawaiian Electric Company are now customers of GridUnity and are using its platform to connect high volumes of solar projects to the grid.
+GridUnity successfully brought the technology developed with its Incubator award to the marketplace.
+Utilities like Pacific Gas & Electric (PG&E) and Hawaiian Electric Company, as well as the Midcontinent Independent System Operator (MISO), are using the platform to connect solar projects to the grid.
 In these solar-dense areas, interconnection can be especially tricky and require in-depth technical screens.
-PG&E has been using GridUnity to connect customers to the grid since early 2016 and later that same year, the utility announced that on average it took three days to connect the 6,000 new solar customers it gets every month.
-The platform’s analysis and real-time reporting will help utilities in the West save tens of millions of dollars in operational costs, allowing everyone to see the returns on their solar investment much faster.
+PG&E has been using GridUnity to connect solar to the grid since early 2016, and that year, the utility announced that it took an average of three days to connect the 6,000 new solar customers it gets every month.
+In 2020, PG&E automated its grid model management and hosting capacity analysis of its distribution system, increasing its renewable energy integration capacity from 126 kilowatts to 500 kilowatts.